DeveloperMarcial/Flutter/ei_ffi_flutter/README.md

 Test project to see how to include the Edge Impulse C++ library into Flutter.

+However, the Edge Impulse C++ library will not compile in.

+To reproduce the problem:
+In file `"native_ei.cpp"` un-rem line:
+`//#include "edge-impulse-sdk\classifier\ei_run_classifier.h"`

+The complete error text is in a comment at the top of file `"native_ei.cpp"`.

 ## Getting Started

 This project is a starting point for a Flutter application.